cloudacademypilot/mlops-with-azure-machine-learning/steps/2_triggering-azure-machine-learning-jobs-with-github-actions/documentation.md

 ### Runners
 A runner is a server that runs your workflows when they're triggered.
 Each runner can run a single job at a time.
 GitHub provides Ubuntu Linux, Microsoft Windows, and macOS runners to run your workflows; each workflow run executes in a fresh, newly-provisioned virtual machine.

-Using GitHub Actions, you'll automatically execute an Azure Machine Learning job to train a model.
-To execute your Azure Machine Learning jobs with GitHub Actions, you'll save your Azure credentials as a secret in GitHub.
-You'll then define the GitHub Action using YAML.

 ## Prerequisites
 - Azure Subscription